-• During the year across the Trust, two (2022: one) close family member of two trustees (2022: one trustee) were employed in a teaching position and a catering position.
+• During the year across the Trust, two (2023: two) close family members of two trustees (2023: two trustees) were employed in a teaching position and a catering position.
 The employments were subject to normal Trust procedures which include advertising, interviewing and national pay scale.